Radial Oscillations of Viscous Stars

 Our work studies the \emph{radial} modes of viscous stars~\cite{Chanmugam:1977, Glass:1983, Kokkotas:2000up}.
 For inviscid stars, these have real frequencies, since there is no damping mechanism besides nonlinear coupling to non-radial modes~\cite{Passamonti:2005cz, Passamonti:2007tm}.
 Increasing the compactness of the star eventually results in an imaginary radial oscillation frequency -- an unstable mode -- signaling the instability of the star against gravitational collapse~\cite{Chandrasekhar_1964, Bardeen:1966}.
 The inclusion of viscous effects provides a dissipation channel that renders the problem of finding the radial modes of a star non-hermitian, and endows the corresponding eigenvalues with an imaginary part.

 Recently, several works have begun investigating the radial oscillations of viscous stars.
 The radial oscillation modes of stellar configurations within Eckart and MIS hydrodynamics were studied in Ref.~\cite{Mendes:2025oib}.
 The treatment is simplified in the Eckart frame, but the underlying hydrodynamic theory is ill-posed and acausal.
 The pathologies in the Eckart frame are cured in MIS theory, but at the expense of including additional dynamical dissipative degrees of freedom at second-order in the gradient expansion.
 A well-posed, causal, and stable first-order theory of dissipative hydrodynamics was formulated by Bemfica, Disconzi, Noronha, and Kovtun (BDNK)~\cite{Bemfica:2017wps, Bemfica_2018, Bemfica:2019knx, Bemfica:2020zjp,Kovtun_2019}.
 First steps towards nonlinear studies of radial oscillations of stars within BDNK hydrodynamics were taken in Ref.~\cite{Shum:2025jnl} in the Cowling approximation.
-Analytic results regarding stability criteria within Eckart, BDNK and MIS hydrodynamics in the small-viscosity and perturbative regime were established in Ref.~\cite{Caballero_2025}, including, in particular, mode stability in Eckart hydrodynamics for arbitrary viscosity in the zero heat conductivity limit.
+Analytic results regarding stability criteria within Eckart, BDNK and MIS hydrodynamics in the small viscosity and perturbative regime were established in Ref.~\cite{Caballero_2025}, including, in particular, mode stability in Eckart hydrodynamics for arbitrary viscosity in the zero heat conductivity limit.

 In this work, we numerically study the radial oscillations of cold, viscous, polytropic neutron stars within Eckart and BDNK hydrodynamics, working to linear order in the perturbative regime.
 The key questions we investigate are how viscosity (i) parametrically shifts the radial modes of a stable inviscid star, and (ii) affects the threshold and rate of gravitational collapse.
 Our code is written in the \texttt{Julia} programming language and is publicly available in the package \texttt{NeutronStarOscillations.jl}~\cite{Keeble_2026}.